Supporting Reconciliation, Restoring Country, And Delivering Climate Action

 Revegetation Approach & Species Selection

-13 different native species were selected as a part of the project to help increase the biodiversity across the sites.
+So far, 13 different locally native species were selected as a part of the project to help increase the biodiversity across the sites.

 Habitat Restoration